mayuska/event-handler/README.md

 Method | Description
 --- | ---
 **.on**(eventName, callback)    | Creates and adds events.
-Adds callback to event, you can provide multiple event names as array of strings.
-It returns events object.
+Adds callback to event.
+You can provide multiple event names as array of strings.It returns events object.
-**.fire**(eventName, data)		|Runs all registered callbacks for provided eventName if that event name is not suspended.
+**.fire**(eventName, data)		| Runs all registered callbacks for provided eventName, if that event name is not suspended.
 Every callback will get data as parameters.
 It returns events object.
 **.suspend**(eventName)         | Suspends event from being fired.
 Returns true for successful suspend, false otherwise.
-**.unsuspend**(eventName)       | Unsuspend previously suspended event.
+**.unsuspend**(eventName)       | Reactivates previously suspended event.
 Returns true on success, false otherwise.
 **.remove**(eventName)          | Removes previously added event, no matter if it's suspended or not.
 Returns true on success, false otherwise.
 **.isActive**(eventName)        | Checks is event exists and is active event.
 Returns true on success, false otherwise.
 **.isSuspended**(eventName)     | Checks if event is suspended event.
 Returns true on success, false otherwise.